Grain-free Berry Pop-Tarts

 A common problem that can occur when making homemade pop-tarts is to have the filling leak out the edges of the pop-tart when the pop-tarts are baked.
 While I have yet to find a solid solution for preventing the leakage, there are a few tips that I can offer!

-Tip #1.– If you are using a store-bought berry filing, make sure it is labeled as a fruit spread or jam, NOT jelly.
+Tip #1.– If you are using a store-bought berry filling, make sure it is labeled as a fruit spread or jam, NOT jelly.
 Jelly is made differently than jam and has more of a tendency to leak out of the pop-tarts.

 Tip #2.– Make sure the pop-tarts are sufficiently forked around the edges, sealing the top layer of pop-tart to the bottom layer of the pop-tart.